 In addition to that it was a really stormy day.
 So the weather, the feeling of running of out time on the last day of the year and clocks in the background all added to the shoot and I wanted to capture that.

 I asked for a contemplative/sad expression.
 Then I composed the image with the in focus eye on the grid intersection and had her look to the nearest edge of the frame to create imbalance.
 Our eyes follow her gaze and bump up against the edge of the frame, then bounce back to her.
 As our eyes are drawn to writing we’re also drawn the time graphic – 12.59.
 So we bounce around a little more.
 It’s unsettling.

 The answer to my trick question

 Here’s that trick photo with the thirds grid overlay.

 But, because I love puzzles, there’s more to the composition of this image, as you can see from the crop below.
 I’ve used a frame within a frame to draw attention to the subject.
-The beach and sea on the right is unused negative space.
+The beach and sea on the right is unused negative space, dead space.

 Learn the rules so that you can have fun with your photography composition.
 They’re not there to restrict you.
 They’re there to help you discover new ways to frame your ideas.
 Literally.